lynxoskar/data_mesh/presentation.md

 #### Organisational and cultural shifts
-*'A distributed approach promotes scalability, agility, and data quality by empowering domain teams and fostering a data-driven culture.
+*'A distributed approach promotes scalability, agility and data quality by empowering domain teams and fostering a data-driven culture.
 Data mesh recognizes that data is not a monolithic entity but rather a collection of interconnected, domain-specific datasets that can be best managed by those closest to them.*'

 --